Importance of Silk Reeling

 Chan Si Gong = The silk reeling drills and exercises.

-The whole body moves as one continual spiralling unit driven from the waist/Dantian area.
+The coiling action of silk reeling creates a spiralling internal force, used for power in Tai Chi Chuan.
+What sits at the heart of an effective coiling action is relaxation (fang song) of the whole body and a rooted structure.
+In silk reeling exercises the whole body moves as one continual spiralling unit driven from the waist/Dantian through the feet and legs.
 At any level of training Chen style Tai Chi, silk reeling drills are of great importance.
 How you move in silk reeling is how you move in the Tai Chi form, both are interdependent on each other.
-Training silk reeling drills is a life long commitment to improving your Tai Chi form.
+Training silk reeling drills is a life long skill to improve your Tai Chi form.

 Silk Reeling - Key Principles